raducuiShere/ranges-scanner-on-multiple-ports/README.md

 # ranges-scanner-on-multiple-ports

-you will need a vps
+you will need a vps with root acces, which can sustain masscan with 100k rate.

 1. yum install masscan , if it's centos or if it's ubuntu/debian apt-get install masscan
 2. next you will need a list of ports , and a list of ranges